sourmash-bio/sourmash_plugin_directsketch/README.md

 ### Memory Requirements

+`gbsketch` streams the downloaded data, sketching/writing as it goes.
+It does not check an `md5sum`, but does check the internal `crc32` checksums available in the gzipped FASTA files to make sure we obtained the full download.
+For now, `urlsketch` downloads the full file(s), checks the `md5sum` if provided, then sketches the data.

-Directsketch downloads the full file(s), checks the `md5sum` if provided, then sketches the data (for `gbsketch`, we instead check the `crc32` checksums contained in gzipped FASTA files). **You will need enough memory to hold files associated with `n` accessions in memory at once**, where `n` is the number of simultaneous downloads (`--n-simultaneous-downloads`; default 10).
+**For `urlsketch` only, you will need enough memory to hold files associated with `n` accessions in memory at once**, where `n` is the number of simultaneous downloads (`--n-simultaneous-downloads`; default 10).
 For microbial and viral genomes, this is trivial.
 For large eukaryotic genomes (e.g. plants!), be sure to provide sufficient memory or decrease `n`.
 You can tune the number of simultaneous downloads (and thus, the number of genomes/proteomes that will be in memory simultaneously) with `--n-simultaneous-downloads`.

 ### Rerunning failures